Spinning Partial Waves for Scattering Amplitudes in $d$ Dimensions: From partial waves to matrix elements

 We have written the Lorentz matrix in \eqref{standard-boosts-massless} in the block-diagonal form in the obvious way.
 Indices $\alpha$ and $a$ run over $\alpha=2,\dots,d-1$ and $a=3,\dots,d-1$.
 We refrain from writing $\Lambda_p$ in the massive case explicitly, as we will not need it in the following.

 With these notations in place, we may describe the irreducible representations of the Poincar\'e group.
-Let $q$ be a momentum with mass $m^2 = -q^\mu q_\mu$ and $\rho$ an irreducible representation of the orthogonal part of the little group $G_q$.
-The Poincar\'e representation $\Pi_{m,\rho}$ is spanned by vectors $|p,w\rangle$, where $p^\mu p_\mu = -m^2$ and $w$ runs over a basis for the carrier space of $\rho$.
-The action of Poincar\'e transformations reads
+Consider any momentum vector of mass $m\geq0$ and let $\rho$ be an irreducible representation of the orthogonal part of its little group, \eqref{little-groups}.
+The Poincar\'e representation $\Pi_{m,\rho}$ is spanned by vectors $|p,w\rangle$, where $p^\mu p_\mu = -m^2$ and $w$ runs over a basis for the carrier space of $\rho$.\footnote{We use terms 'carrier space' and 'representation space' interchangeably.} The action of Poincar\'e transformations reads

 The Lorentz transformation $W_p(L)$ is a called a Wigner rotation.
 One can easily verify that \eqref{Poincare-rerepresentaion} indeed defines a representation of the Poincar\'e group.

 The states of particles with spin are often described with the help of polarisation vectors $\epsilon^\mu$ (e.g. in \cite{Chowdhury:2019kaq,Caron-Huot:2022jli}).
 Thus, it is useful to provide a dictionary between our labels $w$ and polarisations.
 To this end, consider a massless spin-1 particle, i.e. the photon.
 Let $A^\mu(x) = \epsilon^\mu e^{-i p\cdot x}$ be a plane wave.
 We have